-Because information on self-representation in the administrative context is scarce, the report draws heavily from the state civil court context.
-Many courts have been grappling with issues related to self-representation for over two decades, and have significant experience in identifying common problems and solutions.
-Although there are important differences between procedures in administrative hearings and in the civil court context, available information indicates that the two contexts share many of the same problems - and solutions - for dealing with self-represented parties.
+Because information on self-representation in the administrative context is scarce, the report draws heavily from the state civil courts.
+Many courts have been grappling with issues related to self-representation for over two decades, and have significant experience identifying common problems and solutions.
+Although there are important differences between procedures in administrative hearings and those in the civil courts, available information indicates that the two contexts share many of the same problems - and solutions - for dealing with self-represented parties.

 The report draws from state courts, as opposed to federal courts, for several reasons.
-Most importantly, certain types of state court cases, particularly in the family law arena, share substantial similarities with administrative hearings, both in terms of the nature of the case and the type of claimant involved.
-In addition, self-represented parties have been heavily studied in the state court context, and state courts have very diverse practices when dealing with self-represented parties.
+Most importantly, certain types of state court cases, particularly in the family law arena, share substantial similarities with administrative hearings, both in terms of the nature of the cases and the types of parties involved.
+Furthermore, self-represented parties have been heavily studied in the state courts,4 and state courts have implemented very diverse practices for dealing with selfrepresented parties.
+These factors make the state courts a valuable source of information for administrative agencies.

-It is important to note at the outset several limitations to the scope of this report.
-First, this report only addresses the subset of administrative agencies that conduct their own administrative hearings.
+It is important to note at the outset two limitations to the scope of this report.
+First, this report only addresses the subset of administrative agencies that conducts their own administrative hearings.
 A number of federal agencies - including HUD, HHS, and components of USDA - do not conduct hearings directly, and instead delegate adjudication responsibilities to state or local entities.
 Because the challenges faced by this second set of agencies are distinct from those faced by administrative agencies that conduct their own hearings, they would be best studied in a separate project and are not covered here.
-Second, it is important to emphasize that, in examining this subject, the author makes no normative judgment on the presence of selfrepresented parties in administrative hearings.
+Second, it is important to emphasize that, in examining this subject, the author makes no normative judgment on the presence of self-represented parties in administrative hearings.
 This report assumes that there will be circumstances in which parties will need, or choose, to represent themselves, and seeks to improve the resources available to those parties.

-The report does not reach the normative issue of whether or not a "civil Gideon" is desirable.
-However, it should be noted that the circumstances under which the due process clause would require the provision of counsel would be very rare, given the Supreme Court's recent holding in Turner v.
-Rogers that an indigent individual in a civil contempt proceeding is not automatically entitled to counsel, even when facing incarceration.
-6 In Turner, the Supreme Court sketched out several "substitute procedural safeguards" that would mitigate the risk of an "erroneous deprivation of liberty" in cases of self-
+Importantly, the report does not reach the normative issue of whether or not a "civil Gideon" is desirable.5 However, it should be noted that the circumstances in which the due process clause would require the provision of counsel would be rare, given the Supreme Court's recent holding in Turner v.
+Rogers.
+In Turner, the Court found that an indigent individual in a civil contempt proceeding is not automatically entitled to counsel, even when facing incarceration.6 Instead, the Supreme Court sketched out several "substitute procedural safeguards" that would mitigate the risk of an "erroneous deprivation of liberty" in cases of self-representation;7 however, not only are the factors provided by the Supreme Court narrowly constrained to the civil contempt context, but they are also so minimal that existing agency practice generally already meets these standards.8

-&lt;sup>4 For instance, both the Self-Represented Litigation Network and the National Center for State Courts focus primarily on state courts.
+4 For instance, both the Self-Represented Litigation Network and the National Center for State Courts focus primarily on state courts.

-&lt;sup>5 See, e.g., Robert W. Sweet, Civil Gideon and Confidence in a Just Society, 17 YALE L. & POL'Y REV. 503, 503 (1998); Stephen Loffredo, Gideon Meets Goldberg: The Case for a Qualified Right to Counsel in Welfare Hearings, 25 TOURO L. REV. 273, 329 (2009) for discussion of a "civil Gideon."
+5 See, e.g., Robert W. Sweet, Civil Gideon and Confidence in a Just Society, 17 YALE L. & POL'Y REV. 503, 503 (1998); Stephen Loffredo, Gideon Meets Goldberg: The Case for a Qualified Right to Counsel in Welfare Hearings, 25 TOURO L. REV. 273, 329 (2009) for discussion of a "civil Gideon."